harikiran-mudipalli/ImageClassifierAIPND/README.md

 # ImageClassifierAIPND
- Capstone Project from Udacity's AI Programming with Python Nano Degree Python application that can train an Image Classifier on a dataset, then predict new Images using Trained model.
+ Capstone Project from Udacity's AI Programming with Python Nano Degree</br>
+Python application that can train an Image Classifier on a dataset, then predict new Images using Trained model.

 This Application uses PyTorch framework.